sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 expression on the right.
 So, the score variable is set to the previous value of score + 1.

-.. activecode:: lccv1
+.. activecode:: code1_4_3
    :language: java
    :autograde: unittest

-   Try the code below to see how score is incremented by 1.
+   Click on the ``Show CodeLens`` button to step through the code and see how the score value changes.
    ~~~~
-   public class Test1
+   public class UpdateScore
    {
       public static void main(String[] args)
       {